yanfeit/MLbook/README.md

 # MLbook
-This is a machine learning notes.
+This is a machine learning note.